CH101 - The Third Century

 The third century began with a time of persecution under the emperor Septimius Severus (146-211 AD).
 Severus, who secured his rule with the defeat of Clodius Albinus in 197, was a professional soldier and cared very little for the politics of the day.
 With a short and strong build, his leadership was consistent with an aggressive and ruthless general.

 Severus upheld the earlier rulings with regards to Christianity, thus it became illegal to convert to the new and expanding faith community.
 Although this has been disputed, it is certain that persecution erupted in Egypt under his rule.
 The strategy of the previous century was used - attack the leadership.
 Clement, the leader of the catechetical school in Alexandria, fled to avoid capture.
-He had discussed this line of thinking in his writing to oppose the emotional mentality of earlier martyrs who had offered themselves to the Romans.
+He had discussed this line of thinking in his writing to oppose the emotional mentality of earlier martyrs who had freely offered themselves to the Romans to be imprisoned and executed.

 The Severan Persecution